TobKra96/music_led_strip_control/README.md

 After the installation completes, please check the [Installation Guide](https://github.com/TobKra96/music_led_strip_control/wiki/Installation-Guide#iv-configure-music-led-strip-control) to configure the initial settings.

-### Manual installation
-Please see the Installation Guide inside the Wiki: [Installation Guide](https://github.com/TobKra96/music_led_strip_control/wiki/Installation-Guide).

-Also, check out the tutorial video I created for the manual installation:
+Also, check out the tutorial video I created for the installation:

 <p align="center">
   <a style="text-decoration:none" href="https://youtu.be/ShpOVoOpqrQ">